jerinphilip/lemonade/README.md

 Lemonade showcases applications and extensions to [bergamot-translator](https://github.com/browsermt/bergamot-translator) outside the [official deliverables](https://browser.mt/deliverables).
-Some of these undertakings outside official commitments have found eventual application for as development or evaluation aides - take a look at https://github.com/jerinphilip/tagtransfer for example.
+Some of these undertakings outside official commitments have found eventual application as development or evaluation aides - take a look at https://github.com/jerinphilip/tagtransfer for example.